Mridul-Dev123/WeatherApp/README.md

 ## Acknowledgements

 -   This project was completed as part of [The Odin Project](https://www.theodinproject.com/).
--   Weather data provided by [WeatherAPI.com](https://www.weatherapi.com/).
+-   Weather data provided by [Visual Crossing Weather API](https://www.visualcrossing.com/weather-api).

 ## License